 (Trump, Donald, R-Fla., U.S. president; news conference; New Delhi, India; 2/25/2020.)

-Oops.
-The Dow dropped another 879 points that day.
+The Dow dropped another 879 points the day of that last tweet.

 “The White House’s assurances also fell flat on Capitol Hill, as lawmakers from both parties expressed outrage at the Trump administration’s seeming unfamiliarity with facts about the scale of the problem.”